awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 Pipe – `|`
 Tab – `[TAB]`
 To save space, you can import compressed CSV files\.

+Data Wrangler gives you the ability to either import the entire dataset or sample a portion of it\.
+It provides the following sampling options:
++ None – Import the entire dataset\.
++ First K – Sample the first K rows of the dataset, where K is an integer that you specify\.
++ Randomized – Takes a random sample of a size that you specify\.

+After you've imported your data, you can also use the sampling transformer to take one or more samples from your entire dataset\.
+For more information about the sampling transformer, see [Sampling](data-wrangler-transform.md#data-wrangler-transform-sampling)\.

 You can import either a single file or multiple files as a dataset\.
 You can use the multifile import operation when you have a dataset that is partitioned into separate files\.
 It takes all of the files from an Amazon S3 directory and imports them as a single dataset\.
 For information on the types of files that you can import and how to import them, see the following\.